contentauth/c2pa-python/docs/working-stores.md

 - `builder.write_ingredient_archive(ingredient_id, stream)` writes one already-registered ingredient out as a single-ingredient JUMBF archive.
 The destination stream must be writable and seekable.
 - `builder.add_ingredient_from_archive(stream)` loads one such archive into a builder.
 The source stream must be readable and seekable, **positioned at byte 0** before the call.
 After calling `write_ingredient_archive`, always call `stream.seek(0)` before passing the stream to `add_ingredient_from_archive`.

-#### How `add_ingredient` and `write_ingredient_archive` interact
+#### How add_ingredient and write_ingredient_archive interact

 `add_ingredient(json, format, stream)` is the registration step.
 It hashes the source asset, builds the ingredient assertion, and stores the ingredient in the builder under an id read from the JSON.
 The id is the `label` field if present, otherwise `instance_id`.

 `write_ingredient_archive(ingredient_id, stream)` is a lookup step rather than a factory.
 It finds an ingredient that was already registered under `ingredient_id` and serializes that one ingredient as a JUMBF archive.
 Calling it without a prior `add_ingredient` for that id raises `C2paError`.

 The exported archive is not a lossless slice of the parent.
 It contains one cloned ingredient and a fresh claim instance id.
-Any other ingredients on the parent builder are omitted.
+The export omits any other ingredients on the parent builder.

 `add_ingredient_from_archive(stream)` adds the ingredient back to a consuming builder, keyed by the same id the producer used.